allison-eunse/neuro-omics-kb/docs/models/genetics/hyenadna.md

   window-level features).

-HyenaDNA is not currently vendored as code in this KB; instead, the generic StripedHyena codebase in `external_repos/hyena/` is used for architectural walkthroughs.
+HyenaDNA is not currently vendored as code in this KB; instead, the generic StripedHyena codebase in `external_repos/hyena/` is used for architectural code walkthroughs.

 ## Integration Strategy